 In September 2015, with aspirations of becoming an administrator, I started my Graduate studies through an online program at Montclair State University, my undergraduate alma mater.
 I officially graduated with my Master’s Degree in Educational Leadership in Summer 2017.

 Most importantly, on June 4th, 2016, I proposed to my high school sweetheart, Nicole Christine Traino.
 We became husband and wife on March, 24th, 2018.
 We currently reside in Marlton, NJ.
 Marrying Nicole was quite possibly the best moment of my life and I look forward to many, many wonderful years together.
 (Enjoy some of our wedding videos at my YouTube channel – Michael Melvin Youtube Channel).

 Towards the end of my 7th year at Ridgway, I was offered the position of Math Supervisor (grades 6-12) with the Bordentown Regional School District.
 While it was hard to leave Edgewater Park behind, I was excited for this new venture in my life.
 During my 1st year as Math Supervisor, I have had the privilege of working with some amazing math educators.
 We have collaborated to provide meaningful instruction for our students.
-I have had the opportunity to hire new teachers, lead professional development and workshops, conduct observations/summatives, develop a full-year Algebra 1 program for Freshmen to begin next year, and lead a textbook adoption process for our middle school.
-I look forward to seeing what adventures come my way in Year 2 at Bordentown!
+I have had the opportunity to hire new teachers, lead professional development and workshops, conduct observations/summatives, develop a full-year Algebra 1 program for Freshmen to begin Fall 2020, and lead a textbook adoption process for our middle school.
+I look forward to continuing my efforts to be an advocate for my teachers and students at Bordentown!

 I look forward to the years to come and to see where my experiences and journeys take me.
 On the menu above, feel free to explore more details about my many experiences and resumes in the different fields of my work.